trueadm/ripple/website/docs/guide/styling.md

 ::: info
 When passing an object to the `style` attribute, you can use either camelCase or kebab-case for CSS property names.
 :::

 ## Global Styles

-Currently, there is no way to opt out of scoped styles (though the team is working on it!) other than placing your styles in a style tag within index.html's head, or importing the CSS with Vite.
+At the moment, marking styles as global within components isn’t supported yet (though a `:global` selector is in the works).
+As a temporary  workaround, you can either use a `<style>` tag within `<head>` inside `index.html`, or import your CSS with Vite.